syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 ## Accessing Relative Range

 By default, accessing a range by index will return the cell or range from worksheet level.
 To get a relative range for the indexes provided, it is recommended to set the **ExcelRangeIndexerMode** option.
-Here, the RowIdex and ColumnIndex arguments are relative offsets, where specifying a RowIndex of 1 returns cells in the first row of the range not the first  row of the worksheet.
+Here, the RowIndex and ColumnIndex arguments are relative offsets, where specifying a RowIndex of 1 returns cells in the first row of the range not the first  row of the worksheet.

 For example, if a range is mentioned as "B3:D5", then accessing a range with the index [1,1] will return the cell "A1" from worksheet.
 If the **ExcelRangeIndexerMode** is set to **Relative** then it returns "B3".